 - Collaborate with key stakeholders to develop church communications so as to maximize their impact

-The team provides strategic direction and oversight for church communications, including website design and maintenance and production of its publications.
+The team provides strategic direction and oversight for church communications, design and maintenance of its website and production of its publications.

 - Publications Team